The Cambridgeshire Community Foundation Organisation

 Viv co-ordinates all departments to ensure the smooth-running of the CCF team, supporting Donors at every stage of their relationship with us.
 Viv read History at Cambridge before her MA in Museum Studies.
 Previously Director of an independent production company her background is in live broadcast, digital content and account/project management.
 Originally from the hilly Peak District, Viv lives with her partner in South Cambs.

-Marion Carey - Grants and Communications Manager
+Marion Carey - Grants Manager

 Marion joined CCF as Grants Officer in 2006, following a PhD in veterinary orthopaedics and became Grants Director in 2014.
 As well as overseeing CCF's grant-making programme, Marion is responsible for producing CCF's quarterly magazine, The Forum.
 Marion lives in South Cambs with her husband, 2 year old daughter and Flora the Labrador - a regular visitor to the CCF office.